• Skip to primary navigation

 A classic French beef stew with layer after layer of rich delicious flavors.
 Chunks of beef with smokey bacon, simmered in a burgundy sauce until it’s fork tender; it’s comfort food at it’s best.

-My choice, is the classic Boeuf Bourguignon, it is probably one of the most famous French Cuisine dishes.
+The classic Boeuf Bourguignon is probably one of the most famous French Cuisine dishes.
 And among all the possible versions of it, the one I have chosen is Julia Child’s recipe, from her book “Mastering the Art of French Cooking”.
 Please pardon me if I say this book is almost a bible.
 Every time I read it to pick a recipe and follow her directions I feel myself full of respect and devotion for this incredible woman.

 This recipe is time intensive, but so worth the effort.
 My family loved it and were happy to eat it two nights in a row.
 One night with mashed potatoes and the next over noodles.
 It’s a recipe I’ve been wanting to make since I saw the movie Julie and Julia.